-This ability for the ink to go into the object’s surface makes Infusible Ink and Sublimation great solutions to this problem of your vinyl peeling off over time as you wash it.
+This ability for the ink to go into the object’s surface makes Infusible Ink and Sublimation great solutions to the problem of your vinyl peeling off over time as you wash it.

-With Sublimation you can print any design you want.
+With a Sublimation printer and sublimation ink, you can print any design you want.
 In any colors you want.
 Boom, mike drop right?

 Although sublimation may sound scary, it really isn’t.
-In fact, if you’ve used Cricut’s Infusible Inks, you’ve already sublimated!
+Remember, if you’ve used Cricut’s Infusible Inks, you’ve already sublimated!